Neural Stem cells therapy for Parkinson Disease

 • Brain cell stereotactic operation – Stem PD

 Implanted neural stem cells help dopamine transport channels and eventually differentiate into dopaminergic neuron cells to continue as healthy & functional neurotransmitters.
-Mesenchymal stem cells that we use for treatment MSC+ Mesenchymal cells that are differentiated into nerve cells, including dopamine-producing cells and dopamine agonists.
-The quantity & types of implanted cells (growth factors) dependent strictly on the parkinson’s disease patients’ medical needs.
+We use isolated Mesenchymal stem cells for treatment (UC-MSC+).
+These cells are differentiated into nerve cells, including dopamine-producing and dopamine agonists.
+The quantity & types of implanted cells (growth factors) depend strictly on the Parkinson’s disease patients’ medical needs.

 Physiotherapy Management for Patients with Parkinson’s Disease

-Physical therapy cannot reverse or stop Parkinson’s disease, but such treatment options can help improve a patients independence and overall quality of life by helping to improve cardiovascular health, strength, movement range, and relieving pain.
+Physical therapy cannot reverse or stop Parkinson’s disease.
+Still, such treatment options can help improve a patient’s independence and overall quality of life by improving cardiovascular health, strength, movement range, and pain relief.
 Good physiotherapeutic care is essential to maintain mobility as long as possible.
-Speech therapy can also help patients when the language and swallowing capacity get impaired.
+Speech therapy can also help patients when their language and swallowing are impaired.
 Non-verbal communication via gestures and facial expressions should also be encouraged whenever possible.

-For families and caretakers, occupational therapy and psychological care also help patients cope independently with everyday life or carry out hobbies as they would typically have.
+Occupational therapy and psychological care also help families and caretakers cope independently with everyday life or carry out hobbies as they would typically have.
 A professional therapist can help sufferers and families deal with the mental health problems or symptoms the patient might be experiencing.

-While there is no single Parkinson specific diet to maintain good health most patients with PD should be more cautious than most by eliminating junk food and trying to maintain a balanced diet full of antioxidants (vegetables, fruits & dark chocolate), whole grains, dairy fat and protein-rich foods such as legumes and meat to boost dopamine levels.
-Lifestyle diets such as the Mediterranean diet and ketogenic diet do have potential to positively influence both motor and non-motor symptoms of patients with Parkinson’s, reduce systemic inflammation and increase dopamine producing cells in the body.
+While there is no single Parkinson-specific diet to maintain good health, most patients with PD should be more cautious than most by eliminating junk food and trying to maintain a balanced diet full of antioxidants (vegetables, fruits, and dark chocolate), whole grains, dairy fat, and protein-rich foods such as legumes and meat to boost dopamine levels.
+Lifestyle diets such as the Mediterranean diet and ketogenic diet can positively influence both motor and non-motor symptoms of patients with Parkinson’s, reduce systemic inflammation, and increase dopamine-producing cells in the body.

-The goal of stem cell therapy for Parkinson’s disease is to alleviate the patients’ symptoms and restore any lost neurological function.
+The goal of stem cell therapy for Parkinson’s disease is to alleviate the patient’s symptoms and restore any lost neurological function.
 The treatment process is performed on an out-patient, and transplanting cells is done in a non-invasive way.
-Stem cell treatment for PD may not be a good option for all cases, so we request all potential patients to submit recent medical diagnosis and lab results/CT scans to our medical team for review.
+Stem cell treatment for PD may not be a good option for all cases, so we request that potential patients submit recent medical diagnoses and lab results/CT scans to our medical team for review.

-To learn more about how functional medical therapies can be applied in the treatment for Parkinson’s Disease or if you have any other questions please contact us today.
+If you would like to learn more about how functional medical therapies can be applied in treating Parkinson’s Disease or have any other questions, please contact us today.

 Published Clinical Citations